 Moreover, a systematic understanding of traditional graph structural approaches is the prerequisite for thoroughly reviewing GCNs via a network science perspective.
 Therefore, before jumping into the sphere of graph neural networks, we first summarise and classify non-learning graph structural measures.
-The study of graph structures is so ubiquitous that they often appear in different terms, such as the big family of centrality measures [47, 127, 164], the popular notion of motifs [142] and graphlets [140] and the set of subgraph formation measurements such as the clustering coefficient [184], the closure coefficient [196], the square clustering coefficient [124], etc. Existing surveys on structure measurements only cover one or two sets of those notions, and fail to unite them from an overarching perspective or to draw connections and comparisons between them.
-Therefore, in this work with a focus on graph structural measures into five categories: subgraph count based measures, subgraph formation based measures, global path based measures, message passing based measures, and hybrid measures (Figure 2).
+The study of graph structures is so ubiquitous that they often appear in different terms, such as the big family of centrality measures [7], [25], [26], the popular notion of motifs [9] and graphlets [27] and the set of subgraph formation measurements such as the clustering coefficient [28], the closure coefficient [29], the square clustering coefficient [30], etc. Existing surveys on structure measurements only cover one or two sets of those notions, and fail to unite them from an overarching perspective or to draw connections and comparisons between them.
+Therefore, in this work with a focus on graph structure, we also propose a new taxonomy that brings all these concepts together.
+Specifically, we group existing graph structural measures into five categories: subgraph count based measures, subgraph formation based measures, global path based measures, message passing based measures, and hybrid measures (Figure 2).
 More importantly, through summarising both the traditional structural measures and the graph convolutional network approaches, we could draw connections between the two, strengthen the understanding and analysis of GCNs and lead to insightful discussions about potential research avenues.